OpenTranslationBible/open-bible/en-GB/18.Job/md/job-15.md

 ## Job 15:1

-Then Eliphaz the Temanite responded,
+Then Eliphaz the Temanite spoke:

 ## Job 15:2

-> “Should a wise man answer with windy knowledge,
+> “Should a wise person respond with empty ideas,
-> And fill himself with the east wind?
+> and fill themselves with the hot east wind?

 ## Job 15:3

-> Should he argue with useless talk,
+> Should they engage in fruitless talk,
-> Or with words which do not benefit?
+> with words that bring no benefit?

 ## Job 15:4

-> Indeed, you do away with reverence,
+> You indeed diminish reverence
-> And hinder meditation before God.
+> and obstruct meditation before God.

 ## Job 15:5

-> For your guilt teaches your mouth,
+> Your wrongdoing instructs your speech,
-> And you choose the language of the crafty.
+> and you choose the tongue of the crafty.

 ## Job 15:6

-> Your own mouth condemns you, and not I;
+> Your own mouth condemns you, not I;
-> And your own lips testify against you.
+> your own lips bear witness against you.

 ---

 ## Job 15:7

-> Were you the first person to be born,
+> “Were you the first human ever born?
-> Or were you brought forth before the hills?
+> Were you brought forth before the hills?

 ## Job 15:8

-> Do you hear the secret counsel of God,
+> Do you listen in on God’s secret council?
-> And limit wisdom to yourself?
+> Do you claim exclusive wisdom?

 ## Job 15:9

-> What do you know that we do not know?
+> What do you know that we do not?
-> What do you understand that we do not?
+> What insights do you possess that we lack?

 ## Job 15:10

-> Both the gray-haired and the aged are among us,
+> The grey-haired and the aged are among us,
-> Older than your father.
+> older than your father.

 ## Job 15:11

-> Are the consolations of God too little for you,
+> Are the consolations of God too small for you,
-> Or the word spoken gently with you?
+> or the gentle word spoken to you?

 ## Job 15:12

-> Why does your heart take you away,
+> Why does your heart lead you astray,
-> And why do your eyes wink,
+> and why do your eyes flash,

 ## Job 15:13

-> That you turn your spirit against God,
+> that you turn your spirit against God
-> And produce such words from your mouth?
+> and utter such words?

----

 ## Job 15:14

-> What is man, that he would be pure,
+> What is humanity, that they could be pure,
-> Or one born of woman, that he would be righteous?
+> or those born of a woman, that they could be righteous?

 ## Job 15:15

-> Behold, He puts no trust in His holy ones,
+> If He places no trust in His holy ones,
-> And the heavens are not pure in His sight;
+> and even the heavens are not pure in His sight,

 ## Job 15:16

-> How much less one who is detestable and corrupt:
+> how much less mortals, who are vile and corrupt,
-> A person who drinks injustice like water!
+> who drink iniquity like water!

 ---

 ## Job 15:17

-> “I will tell you, listen to me;
+> “Listen to me and I will explain;
-> And what I have seen I will also declare;
+> I will declare what I have observed,

 ## Job 15:18

-> What wise people have told,
+> what the wise have proclaimed,
-> And have not concealed from their fathers,
+> and have not concealed from their ancestors,

 ## Job 15:19

-> To whom alone the land was given,
+> to whom alone the land was given
-> And no stranger passed among them.
+> when no stranger passed among them:

 ## Job 15:20

-> The wicked person writhes in pain all his days,
+> The wicked person suffers torment all their days,
-> And the number of years is reserved for the ruthless.
+> and the years reserved for the ruthless are limited.

 ## Job 15:21

-> Sounds of terror are in his ears;
+> Terrifying sounds fill his ears;
-> While he is at peace the destroyer comes upon him.
+> when he is at peace, marauders attack him.

 ## Job 15:22

-> He does not believe that he will return from darkness,
+> He does not expect to escape from darkness;
-> And he is destined for the sword.
+> he is destined for the sword.

 ## Job 15:23

-> He wanders about for food, saying, ‘Where is it?’
+> He wanders for food, saying, ‘Where is it?’
-> He knows that a day of darkness is at hand.
+> He knows the day of darkness is near.

 ## Job 15:24

-> Distress and anguish terrify him,
+> Distress and anguish terrify him;
-> They overpower him like a king ready for the attack,
+> they overpower him like a king ready for battle,

 ## Job 15:25

-> Because he has reached out with his hand against God,
+> because he has stretched out his hand against God,
-> And is arrogant toward the Almighty.
+> and shown arrogance towards the Almighty.

 ## Job 15:26

-> He rushes headlong at Him with his massive shield.
+> He charges defiantly at Him with a thick, strong shield.

 ---

 ## Job 15:27

-> For he has covered his face with fat,
+> Though his face is covered with fat
-> And put fat on his thighs.
+> and his waist bulges with flesh,

 ## Job 15:28

-> He has lived in desolate cities,
+> he will dwell in desolate cities,
-> In houses no one would inhabit,
+> in houses no one inhabits,
-> Which are destined to become ruins.
+> destined to become ruins.

 ## Job 15:29

-> He will not become rich, nor will his wealth endure;
+> He will not remain wealthy, nor will his riches endure;
-> Nor will their possessions spread over the land.
+> his possessions will not spread across the land.

 ## Job 15:30

-> He will not escape from darkness;
+> He will not escape the darkness;
-> The flame will dry up his shoot,
+> a flame will wither his shoots,
-> And he will go away by the breath of His mouth.
+> and the breath of God’s mouth will carry him away.

 ## Job 15:31

-> Let him not trust in emptiness, deceiving himself;
+> Let him not deceive himself
-> For emptiness will be his reward.
+> by trusting in vanity, for he will receive nothing in return.

 ## Job 15:32

 > It will be fulfilled before his time,
-> And his palm branch will not be green.
+> and his branches will not flourish.

 ## Job 15:33

-> He will drop off his unripe grape like the vine,
+> He will be like a vine stripped of its unripe grapes,
-> And will cast off his flower like the olive tree.
+> like an olive tree shedding its blossoms.

 ## Job 15:34

 > For the company of the godless is barren,
-> And fire consumes the tents of the corrupt.
+> and fire consumes the tents of those who love bribes.

 ## Job 15:35

-> They conceive harm and give birth to wrongdoing,
+> They conceive trouble and give birth to wrongdoing;
-> And their womb prepares deception.
+> their mind prepares deceit.”